Wonderama: The Sonny Fox years

-Fox has since become an Emmy award-winning producer of his Broadway Songwriters Series, has his own website, and has a "Wonderama with Sonny Fox" Facebook group hosted by Randy Bucknoff, who is both administrator of the group and of Fox's website.

-Fox (at 90 years of age) met with President Obama in Washington, D.C. at a 2015 event in the Israeli Embassy.
-He died on January 24, 2021, of COVID-19-related pneumonia, at the age of 95.

 The Bob McAllister years

 Following the frequent turnover of hosts throughout the 1950s, Wonderama experienced its greatest viewership by way of one-time Baltimore kids' show host Bob McAllister, who replaced Sonny Fox as host in 1967 and remained in that role until 1977.
-Each show's taping included (but was not necessarily limited to) education, music, audience participation, games, interviews, and cartoon shorts.
+Each show's taping included features like education, music, audience participation, games, interviews, and cartoon shorts.

 The program aired for three hours, including several breaks to allow for cartoon insertions.
 On most of Metromedia's stations, these would be Warner Bros. cartoons from the 1940s and 1950s.
-On KMBC in Kansas City, an ABC affiliate, the show only ran two hours without the cartoon inserts (since this station did not own broadcast rights to cartoon shorts).
+On KMBC in Kansas City, an ABC affiliate, the show only ran two hours without the cartoon inserts since this station did not own broadcast rights to cartoon shorts.

 The program's closing theme song, sung by McAllister, was called "Kids Are People Too", which was later adapted as the show's title when ABC picked it up as a Sunday morning kids show.
 The song was also featured on an album of music from Wonderama by McAllister called Oh, Gee, it's Great to be a Kid.